defold/doc/docs/en/manuals/ads.md

 # How to integrate ads in your game

-When you have decided on an ad network to integrate in your game you need to follow the installation and usage instructions for that particular asset.
+When you have decided on an ad network to integrate in your game you need to follow the installation and usage instructions for that particular *asset*.
 What you typically do is to first add the extension as a [project dependency](/manuals/libraries/#setting-up-library-dependencies).
 Once you have the asset added to your project you can proceed with the integration and call the functions specific to the asset to load and show ads.

 # Combining ads and in-app purchases